One Crazy Night in Mexico

 At about 11:30pm, we pulled up to the vet’s office and jumped out of the massive Escalade.
 Four nearby cops holding equally massive machine guns immediately bristled and raised their guns.
 We quickly realized that there was a police station next to the vet’s office and motioned to the cat (“gato, gato!”), as we ran into the vet office.
 To our relief, the vet, who was kind enough to meet us at his office in the middle of the night, was able to give her the IV and medicine which saved her young life.

-As if all that excitement wasn’t enough for one trip, later that night my hubby and I both started getting sick from food poisoning (that lobster!).
-Our flight was in a few hours and we were pretty much stuck in the bathroom (I’ll spare you the gory details).
+As if all that excitement wasn’t enough for one trip, later that night my hubby and I both started getting really sick from food poisoning.
+Our flight was in a few hours and we were pretty much stuck in the bathroom (I’ll spare you the gory details), immobilized.
 The hotel was booked up, so we couldn’t stay until we felt better.

 On the plane that morning, we both filled our barf bags.
 I was so sick that I needed to be wheeled off the plane, with a blanket over my head and the cat carrier on my lap.
 Security didn’t even check the cat’s credentials.
 On the upside, we got to bypass the lines.